 The KFC space simulator computer S.A.N.D.E.R.S.
 (Systematic Android Network Diode Energy Rocket System).

 A second example is the C.C.C.P (City College Cosmic Program), a Genius Bonus when you realize that C.C.C.P. are actually the English letter imitation of the Cyrillic name for the USSR.
-"C.C.C.P." was placed on the helmet of the first man Russia actually sent into space.
+"C.C.C.P." was placed on the helmet of the first man Soviet Union actually sent into space.

 Averted by Lost in Space.
 According to Wikipedia, the full designation of the Robot from Lost In Space is the B-9, Class M-3 General Utility Non-Theorizing Environmental Control Robot.
 How did the creators of a mid-Sixties camp SF show resist the temptation to dub the thing "G.U.N.Th.E.R."?